 After a severe winter where snow, hail, freeze & thaw cycles occur all too frequently, anything left out in the cold are bound to bare an impact.
 To ensure your concrete and interlocking driveway in Ontario is looking its best every year, Spring driveway maintenance is recommended.
 Here are ways to identify problem areas that may have surfaced after a harsh winter and steps to tackle them.

 Concrete Driveway Spring Maintenance

 When it comes to low maintenance and cost effective driveway options, concrete takes the reign.
-Its strong composition makes it durable and a perfect choice for areas that are frequently used.
+Asphalt may be more economical to install, however, with the maintenance it requires, the time and money spent in the long run will surpass that of concrete.
+With concrete’s strong composition, it makes it durable and perfect for areas that are frequently used.
 To ensure your concrete driveway lives up to all the benefits it has to offer, make sure it is installed by a reputable and experienced contractor.
 Every step of the concrete installation must be followed to code in order for your concrete driveway to look great for years to come.

 The only maintenance and preventative tip for concrete driveways for spring is to power wash and (re)apply sealer to the driveway.
 De-icing salt may have wreak havoc to your concrete driveway causing flaking, cracking, spalling, pitting & chips.
 Power washing your concrete driveway will rinse off any salt residue from the winter months.
 Apply an epoxy coating on your concrete driveway after all salt has been removed and driveway is dry.
 This will prevent salted water from seeping into the concrete for subsequent winters.
 Make this a routine every 2 – 3 years to keep the salt water at bay.
 For more concrete maintenance tips, here are 5 simple tips you can do.